gvatashki/CircleCI-Practice/README.md

-# CircleCI-Practice
+# CircleCI-Practice for beginners

-Circle CI course
+Circle CI course explain all steps to create config.yml file